 External copper or Outerlayers are plated up during the plated through hole process, but the etching is for the starting foil only (for pattern plating process).
 Therefore, the minimum line widths and spacing for inners are not the same as outers.
 Please see tables below for details and contact us if any questions.

-Sunshine Global has experience with this type of product to 20 layers or more (see example on this page).
+Sunshine Global has experience with this type of product up to 26 layers with 4 oz on all layers.
 We have UL approval up to 6 oz for internal and external copper and we can support this type of product for QTA as well.